 Furthermore, you might want to let the team participate in the hiring of new employees.

-When you organize social events for your staff to mix and to have fun, it is a form of team building that lends itself to a more united workforce.
+When you organize social events for your staff to mix and have fun, it is a form of team building that lends itself to a more united workforce.

 Other employees might also work alone or in small teams and inviting these staff to mix with the bigger team can be great for creating a more unified and dynamic team.